dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 available on instances of an existing type: when the static type of the instance is an extension type _V_, the available instance members are exactly the ones provided by _V_.
-There may also be some accessible and applicable extension members (noting that this is from the existing feature expressed as an `extension` declaration, it is not an `extension type` declaration).
+There may also be some accessible and applicable extension members (that is, from the existing feature expressed as an `extension` declaration, not an `extension type` declaration).

 In contrast, when the static type of an instance is not an extension type, it is (by soundness) always the run-time type of the instance or a